 Cons

-The REI Trailmade is a simple, functional, no-frills fleece that ranks well in most of our testing categories, as well as in affordability.
+The REI Trailmade (men’s / women’s) is a simple, functional, no-frills fleece that ranks well in most of our testing categories, as well as in affordability.

-While the fleece feels like more of a lightweight layer compared to its advertised midweight warmth, its relaxed yet slim fit makes it a great option for layering underneath an outer shell.
+While the fleece feels more like a lightweight layer than its advertised midweight warmth suggests, its relaxed yet slim fit makes it a great option for layering under an outer shell.
 Due to its narrower silhouette, it also fits comfortably under a backpack without extra bulk.
-The Trailmade does run slightly large and long in the torso, making us wish it came with cinches at the waist to better customize the fit.
+The Trailmade runs slightly large and long in the torso, which makes us wish it came with waist cinches to better customize the fit.

 While this jacket lacks features, we appreciate its 2 zippered hand pockets, low-pile fleece (more resistant to clingy debris), lighter weight, and overall excellent packability.
 The Trailmade is a comfy go-to fleece to have in your layering system that won’t break the bank.